Garbage (band): Garbage and international breakthrough (1995–1997)

-Garbage toured for the self-titled Garbage throughout 1996.
 "Only Happy When It Rains" was released as a single in North America; "Stupid Girl" was released to promote European dates.
 MTV announced that "Only Happy When It Rains" was certified a "Buzz clip", guaranteeing heavy rotation on its network from February 13.
 "Only Happy" peaked at No. 55 on the Hot 100.
 "Stupid Girl" received frequent video and radio airplay in the UK and peaked at No. 4, becoming the band's first top 10 hit on the UK Singles Chart and elevated the album to No. 6.
 In May, Garbage reworked "Milk" with Tricky in a Chicago recording studio before supporting Smashing Pumpkins on their arena tour until the overdose of Pumpkins keyboardist Jonathan Melvoin.
 "Stupid Girl" peaked at No. 24 on the Hot 100.
 Its Top 40 radio remix by Todd Terry received massive airplay.
 Garbage Video, a compilation of the album's promotional videos, was released in November 1996.
 Garbage was nominated for the Grammy Award for Best New Artist, while "Stupid Girl" received two nominations for Best Rock Song and Best Rock Performance By A Duo Or Group.

 Worldwide, the final single release from the album was the reworked version of "Milk", which became the band's second UK top 10 hit.
 The band performed the song live at the MTV Europe Music Awards in London on November 14; Garbage won the Breakthrough award at the event.
 In North America, Almo Sounds released album track "Supervixen" to Modern Rock radio, while Mushroom Records released a remix of "#1 Crush" in March 1997 as a single from the soundtrack to Romeo + Juliet, which topped the Modern Rock Tracks chart for four weeks from the start of the year; the remix was also featured as the theme for the TV show Hex. "#1 Crush" was later nominated for Best Song From a Movie at the 1997 MTV Movie Awards.